slin04/Physics_Calculator_Project/README.md

 - Right click the Main file to run the Physics Calculator GUI
 - Click New Equation to add a new equation.
 - Click Delete Equation to delete the selected equation.
-- You can find my visual component in the middle of the GUI.
+- You can find my visual component at the top of the GUI, or when clicking the help button
 - Click Save to save the equations from file.
 - Click Load to load in equations from file.